Sea Ice

 Field studies

 Before satellite remote sensing, the primary way to study sea ice was to travel onto the ice and take in situ, or ground-based, measurements.
 Even with today's modern satellite observations, field data is still highly valuable to validate satellite data and to understand small-scale processes that satellites cannot directly observe.
-Travel on the ice, however, has often been a costly, time-consuming, and dangerous pursuit.
+Travel on the ice, however, is a costly, time-consuming, and dangerous pursuit.
 Scientists often could not stay on the ice very long.
 Thus, records of sea ice before the 1960s are very sparse.
 Some of the best early records of sea ice extent—those from the late 1800s—came from whaling ships.
 However, these reports were not necessarily reliable because whalers had more interest in protecting their hunting grounds than being forthright with information.

 Russia has one of the best in situ records of sea ice, obtained from several ice camps set up in the Russian region of the Arctic.
 These records date back as far as 1928, but they are continuous only from 1954 to 1993.
 With the collapse of the Soviet Union, funding for the camps was discontinued, but they have since been restarted and camps have been operational since April 2003.
-NSIDC provides some of the ice camp data, called the Morphometric Characteristics of Ice and Snow in the Arctic Basin: Aircraft Landing Observations from the Former Soviet Union, 1928-1989.
+NSIDC provides some of the earlier ice camp data, called the Morphometric Characteristics of Ice and Snow in the Arctic Basin: Aircraft Landing Observations from the Former Soviet Union, 1928-1989.

 The US research on the sea ice is much less extensive than that of the Russians.
 However, the United States did have several ice camps from the 1950s through the 1970s, most notably on Fletcher's Ice Island T-3, a large mass of grounded ice that drifted around the Arctic Ocean until it flowed out of the region in 1984.